apollographql/apollo-kotlin/ROADMAP.md

 ## [Cache improvements](https://github.com/apollographql/apollo-kotlin/issues/2331)

 The declarative cache makes working with the cache and defining unique object ids easier.
 We also want to include helpers to handle with common cases like pagination, garbage collection and eviction.
 Follow [#2331](https://github.com/apollographql/apollo-kotlin/issues/2331) for a high level overview.

-Cache control is now available ([doc](https://apollographql.github.io/apollo-kotlin-normalized-cache-incubating/cache-control.html)) 🎉.
-The current focus is now on implementing [garbage collection](https://github.com/apollographql/apollo-kotlin/issues/3805).
+* Cache control is now available ([doc](https://apollographql.github.io/apollo-kotlin-normalized-cache-incubating/cache-control.html)) 🎉.
-Cache control is available to try now but may be slower than the current cache due to the extra metadata stored.
-We're planning to improve this after garbage collection is feature complete.
+* A [first implementation of garbage collection](https://github.com/apollographql/apollo-kotlin-normalized-cache-incubating/pull/69) is also available ([doc](https://apollographql.github.io/apollo-kotlin-normalized-cache-incubating/garbage-collection.html)).

+Using the incubtating cache, early results show a speed improvement.
+This is to be confirmed on real life use cases.
+As always, your feedback is greatly appreciated and helps us moving the artifact out of experimental state faster.

 ## [Testing utilities](https://github.com/apollographql/apollo-kotlin/issues/6076)